For RA & QA teams · medical device compliance

 Documented regulatory monitoring is now a US federal requirement under the QMSR

-The QMSR, in effect since February 2, 2026, incorporates ISO 13485:2016 by reference into US federal law.
+The QMSR, in effect since February 2, 2026, incorporates ISO 13485:2016 into US federal law.
 Clause 5.6.2 requires management review inputs to address applicable new or revised regulatory requirements.

 Typical gaps a QMS auditor looks for